maleozaf/goreact/README.md

 notes:
 1. please use the main branch when executing the test
 2. this is my first time using cypress so i didnt use page object model or any framework that will help to organize the test scripts.
 But when I have enough time, I will slowly proceed with POM
-3. i have created the test files and this is the sequence: intructor_signup.js instructor_login.js createCourse.js
+3. i have created the test files and this is the sequence, accessibility testing is already included: intructor_signup.js instructor_login.js createCourse.js